 This is a variation of our homemade granola base recipe.
-Homemade granola is not only easy, but it’s delicious too!
+Homemade granola easy, delicious, and made with pantry-staple ingredients!
 When you make your own, you get to control the ingredients, including the amount of sugar added (store bought granola usually has way too much!).
 This easy blueberry granola has great flavor and is a great addition to a balanced breakfast!

 This recipe calls for ¼ cup brown sugar, ¼ cup oil, and ¼ cup honey.
 Measure the ingredients in that order to make clean-up easier!
 Technically, you should use a liquid measuring cup, but dry will work in this case.
 Measure the brown sugar first; it needs to be measured in a clean cup, otherwise it will stick to the bottom.
 Then, by measuring the oil before the honey, the honey will just slide right out!